ConceptaNjolima/MyTNTResources/CONTRIBUTING.md

 Submit pull requests for spelling, grammar, clarity, and additional resources in existing lessons or additional reference guides.

 1. Please create a branch for your change.
-2. A TNT Curriculum maintainer will sign-off on the change before merging.
+2. A TNT Curriculum admin will sign-off on the change before merging.

 ## Opening an issue